AlaskaAirlines/auro-alerts/README.md

 <script src="https://unpkg.com/@alaskaairux/auro-alerts@latest/dist/auro-alerts__bundled.es5.js" nomodule></script>
 ```

-### polyfills.js

-The `polyfills.js` is packaged with this component, but **IT IS NOT NEEDED** to load a polyfill per component.
-The `polyfills.js` will work for all additional components added to the project.

 ### IE11 Support

 **Displaimer:** While these components are supported in IE, there may be issues with loading the [web components polyfill](https://www.webcomponents.org/polyfills).
 Please consult their documentation when supporting IE11.